 Where there has been a dramatic change in the condition of animals it is important to investigate if parasite infestation, disease or mineral deficiency is present with a veterinarian, especially in the absence of a drought or when there is seasonal feed shortage.

-With all diseases, parasites infestations and nutritional deficiencies, assess the risk based on previous local district and/or property history.
+With all diseases, parasite infestations and nutritional deficiencies, the likelihood should be assessed based on previous local district and/or property history.

-Intensification of beef, sheepmeat and goatmeat production systems is likely to increase the risk of some parasite infestations.
+Increased population density increases the likelihood of transfer of parasites and diseases between animals.
+Intensification of beef, sheepmeat and goatmeat production systems is therefore likely to increase the risk of some parasite infestations.